nvf4/IDD-Fa18-Lab3/README.md

 ## Part A.  Writing to the Serial Monitor

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**

+0-1023

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**
+10 bits gives you 0 -1023 discrete values, which is also equal to 5 volts.
+Every pin has a different capacity for voltage
+You can also find this on the product page.

 ## Part B. RGB LED